DirkBrand/protobuf-code-formatter/README.md

 3. For comments, trailing comments are not stored for group/nested message/message, so those are lost in formatting.

 4. Style of comments are not preserved (/* */ vs. //), so single-line comments are shown with `//` and multi-line comments with `/* */`.

+5. Top-of-file comment not preserved (unless attached to package decleration or similar).